vantage median

 Hyderabad is located on the Deccan Plateau, covered with igneous sheet rock dating back over 250 million years.
 The terrain of the city, which originated from the Golconda Hill, is undulating and steep.
 Higher parts of the city stand in sharp contrast to low-lying areas, and there is often stark disparity in terms of ease of construction, development, accessibility and economic status.
 Areas located in close proximity are often cut off from one another due to the difference in height and resulting lack of direct access between them.
 Two such areas in contrast as Shaikpet and Film Nagar.
 Shaikpet is a low-lying area (“pet” meaning valley) that came up around the Old Mumbai Highway, whereas Film Nagar is a more affluent neighborhood of the high-end Jubilee Hills, inhabited by celebrities from the Telugu film industry and movie studios.

-DesignAware approached the GHMC with the idea of designing a landmark median on this steep road, that would follow the slope of the existing terrain with a series of stepped mini-gardens.
+Upon observing the difficulty faced by pedestrians in climbing this steep thoroughfare, DesignAware approached the GHMC with the idea of designing a landmark median on this road, that would follow the slope of the existing terrain with a series of stepped mini-gardens.
 The top of the road is a significant vantage point that offers views of the Qutb Shahi Tombs and the city in the distance from a great height.
+A central median was proposed, that would be stepped, for pedestrians to easily climb the road without fear of overlap with vehicular traffic.
+Interspersed with gardens on either side, the urban staircase follows the natural slope of the road.
 The median serves as a green space and picturesque foreground to view the city from above, as well as a pattern to be viewed going up, a unique perspective afforded by the steep road, as it is impossible for a median to be visible as a whole on flat ground.

-The median is designed after thorough consideration of the grade of the road and steps are created at varying heights to match the level of rise of the slope.
+The median is designed after thorough consideration of the grade of the road and steps are created at gradual heights to match the level of rise of the slope.
 A series of smaller zigzagging steps provide access to pedestrians who need an easier way to climb up or down the road, instead of from the sides, that becomes dangerous for pedestrians as vehicles increase their speed to climb the top.
+Over time, it has been dotted with sculptures relating to the Telugu Film Industry that Film Nagar is named after.